d-levin/HAM-WIP/README.md

 npm install

 #### MongoDB
-Make sure the user running the program has read/write permissions to the /models/db folder before running the program.
+* Make sure the user running the program has read/write permissions to the /models/db folder before running the program.
+* Start the mongod service and set --dbpath to /models/db

 #### Run server:
 npm start